sach2409/finomena/README.md

 # finomena
 Kaggle: BNP Paribas Cardif Claims Management

+Instructions:
+1. Need to have python SciPy stack.
+Use the following command to get it: sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose
+2. Need Python 64-bit
+3. Run from the command line using 'python trees.py'
+4. The train.csv & test.csv file should be in the same directory as the trees.py file

+Methodology:

 1. Preprocessing of the data was required as it had various alphabetical features
 2. All uninitialised entries were set to 0
 3. All alphabetical variables were converted to corresponding integers